HadoukenIO/js-adapter/tutorials/BrowserView.EventEmitter.md

 ```

 #### page-title-updated
-Fired when page title is set during navigation. explicitSet is false when title is synthesized from file url.
+Fired when page title is set during navigation.
+The explicitSet parameter is false when title is synthesized from file url.
 ```js
 {
     explicitSet: true, // false when title is synthesized from file url.